foliclient/foliclient.github.io/index.md

 ## Build

 If for some ungodly reason you want to build the exe from source, install PyInstaller from pip, navigate to the cloned repo, then run `pyinstaller --onefile --icon=Icon32.ico --distpath=. --add-data "resources;resources" FoliClientInstaller.py`.

+This project was made with <3 by ablazingeboy, and wouldn't have been possible without my homies in Astral.